 58.5.
-When a standing committee or subcommittee takes action on a bill, including reconsideration, the vote shall be by roll call vote only.
-All roll call votes taken in a standing committee or subcommittee shall be recorded by the committee secretary on forms provided by the Chief Clerk of the Assembly.
-The record of a roll call vote shall show, for each proposal voted upon: all votes for and against, all members absent, and all members not voting.
-The chairperson of each standing committee or subcommittee shall promptly transmit a copy of the record of the roll call votes to the Chief Clerk of the Assembly, who shall cause the votes to be published in an appendix to the Journal on a monthly basis.
+When a standing committee or subcommittee takes action on a bill, including reconsideration, the vote may be by rollcall vote only.
+All rollcall votes taken in a standing committee or subcommittee shall be recorded by the committee secretary on forms provided by the Chief Clerk of the Assembly.
+The record of a rollcall vote shall show, for each proposal voted upon: all votes for and against, all members absent, and all members not voting.
+The chairperson of each standing committee or subcommittee shall promptly transmit a copy of the record of the rollcall votes to the Chief Clerk of the Assembly, who shall cause the votes to be published in an appendix to the Journal on a monthly basis.

-The committee secretary of each standing committee or subcommittee shall promptly transmit a copy of the record of the roll call votes to the Assembly Floor Analysis Unit.
+The committee secretary of each standing committee or subcommittee shall promptly transmit a copy of the record of the rollcall votes to the Assembly Floor Analysis Unit.

 A member may submit a written explanation of his or her vote, absence, or failure to vote on any bill or resolution, and that explanation shall be printed in the appendix to the Journal in the appropriate place, provided that no explanation may exceed 50 words in length.

-At the request of the author or any member of the committee, the committee shall hold the roll open on any Assembly bill until the adjournment of the committee meeting.
+At the request of the author or any member of the committee, the committee shall hold the roll open on any bill until the adjournment of the committee meeting.
 At no time may a bill be passed out by a committee without a quorum being present.

-This rule shall not apply to any of the following:
+This rule does not apply to any of the following: